Section508Coordinators/umdA11yWorkshops/_testcases/Demo-03.md

 ---
-workshop: workshop-2
+workshop: demo

 # The layout must be 'testcase'; DO NOT Change
 layout: shortcase

 # Brief, descriptive title for the test case
-short-title: Test Case 14 - Form
+short-title: Demo Case 3 - Form
-title: Form Names - no accessible name or description
+title: Form Names - accessible name via aria-labelledby attribute

 # The Test Case ID should follow the pattern:
 # TC[Baseline Test Procedure #]-[Test Instruction #]-
 # [Expected Result (pass/fail/dna)]-[example #], e.g., TC05.1-1-fail-1
-tcid: TC10.1-1-fail-1
+tcid: TC10.1-all-pass-5 #adapted from oldTestCases>TC10-006-pass

 # Description of the Test Case, the included code sample, test considerations,
 # and rationale for the expected result according to the applicable ICT